kevgross89/Apple-TV-Movie-Recommendation-Engine/README.md

 This type of filter finds users that are similar to a particular user and then recommends products that those users have liked.
 We will start by building a simple collaborative filter.
 This will take in a `userId` and `imdbId` and output the mean rating for the movie by everyone who has rated it.
 This filter will not distinguish between users meaning each user is assigned equal weight.

-It is also possible that some movies will only be in the test set and not the training set, therefore we will give a default rating of 3.0 like our baseline model. **After running our mdoel, we return a RMSE of 0.963.**
+It is also possible that some movies will only be in the test set and not the training set, therefore we will give a default rating of 3.0 like our baseline model. **After running our model, we return a RMSE of 0.963.**

 #### Item-Based Models